-It is the ability or strength to keep doing something for a long time.
+Stamina is the ability or strength to keep doing something for a long time.
+The big question is how to build stamina to reap the benefits.
 With good stamina, you are resistant to fatigue, hardship, or illness.
 An example of stamina is when you can easily run a long marathon.
+Building stamina is important for athletes however it’s equally important for everyone since it gives you the edge over others for success.

 Stamina allows you to sustain physical or mental effort for long periods of time.
 With increased stamina, you endure discomfort or stress while doing an activity.
 It also reduces fatigue and exhaustion.